blanknut/rb2ini/README.md

 # HP-41CY Initialization ROM

 This is my attempt to re-initialize a corrupted HP-41CY calculator.
-If you are not familiar with this model, this project is most probably not for you.
+If you are not familiar with this device, this project is most probably not for you.
 Otherwise, please note:

 *THIS SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, FOR EDUCATIONAL